alpacahq/user-docs/content/example-algos/_index.md

 This algorithm implements Benjamin Graham's teaching using [pylivetrader](https://github.com/alpacahq/pylivetrader), a python library that helps write trading algorithms in Quantopian style.
-This example also tells you how to move your Quantopian algorithm into one for Alpaca API.
+This example also tells you how to move your Quantopian algorithm to the Alpaca API.

 [Detailed Explanation on Medium](https://medium.com/automation-generation/teaching-your-computer-to-invest-with-python-commission-free-automated-investing-5ade10961e08)